tristankerec/sticky-slime-showdown/README.md

 Collect power ups to move faster, slower, gain another life, or get some SlimeCoins and Stars for some bonus points.

-Eat the slimes that are your size to become bigger, until you are king slime!
+Eat the slimes that are the same size as you or smaller to gain points and level up your character, until you are king slime!